 We brought TEDx to Edmonton to show our community and the world that we've been quietly outputting world class creatives, entrepreneurs and innovators for years.
 We just want to be a little more vocal about it.
 Everyone needs to know that Edmontonians are working here and beyond, changing the world in their own ways – in science, technology, entertainment, design and more.
 We believe TEDxEdmonton can be a spark to ignite and connect the entrepreneurial and creative energy we've always had in our community.

-Tiffany has been involved in organizing, coordinating and delivering a range of programs and events such as DemoCamp, Startup Weekend, artsScene Behind the Scenes and TEDxEdmonton.
+As Chief Operating Officer at Startup Edmonton, Tiffany has been involved in organizing, coordinating and delivering a range of programs and events such as DemoCamp, Startup Weekend, and TEDxEdmonton.
 Previously, Tiffany spent the last eight years with Extreme Dream Ministries as an event organizer planning youth conferences all over Canada and overseas.
 Some of her highlights have been organizing a conference at a soccer stadium in Malawi, Africa and organizing the annual YC Alberta that takes place each May at Rexall Place in Edmonton with 16,000 delegates.

 All press requests should be sent to Stephanie Enders who is the spokesperson for TEDxEdmonton.
 Please note that TEDx event organizers are not able to speak for the TED Conference.
 Any inquiry regarding TED should be sent to Melody Serafino.